-Homework assignments and quizzes each will make 10% of the final grade.
-I reserve the right to change the weights: if your performance improves over the course of the semester, I will reduce the weight of earlier grades (but no penalty for deteriorating performance).
+The course grade will be based on two in-class midterm exams (20% each), in-class final exam (30%), and weekly computer-based quizzes (15%) and homework assignments (15%).
+I reserve the right to change these weights.
+Specifically, if your performance improves over the course of the semester, I will reduce the weight of earlier grades.

 Quizzes will be on line and open book.
 You need to register in the text's website (see above) to take these quizzes.
-Make sure that you save quiz results in "your instructor's gradebook" (click on the link and enter my e-mail address bilginsoy@economics.utah.edu in the box on the next screen).
+Make sure that you save quiz results in "your instructor's gradebook"

+(click on the link and enter my e-mail address bilginsoy@economics.utah.edu in the box on the next screen).